cardano-foundation/CIPs/CIP-0071/README.md

 Given the flexible nature of the ["ballot box" smart contract](#Ballot-Box---Smart-Contract) enumerated above, we propose a simple algorithm for counting votes and returning the ballots to the user:

 1. Ensure the polls are closed (can be either on or off-chain)
-2. Iterate through all UTxOs in forward-time-order locked in the "ballot box" and for each
+2. Iterate through all UTxOs in forward-time-order locked in the "ballot box" and for each:
 	* Determine which assets are inside of that UTxO
 	* Mark their most recent vote to match the `vote` object in the UTxOs datum
 3. Ensure any required quorums or thresholds were reached